runt18/mojo/examples/echo/README.md

 single `Binding`, rather than a `BindingSet`.
 This means that when a new client connects to the OneAtATimeServer, the previous binding is closed, and a new binding is made between the new client and the interface implementation.

+The OneAtATimeServer demonstrates a pattern that should be avoided because it contains a race condition for multiple clients.
+If a new client binds to the server before the first client managed to call EchoString, the first client's call would cause an error.
+Unless you have a specific use case for this behavior, it is advised to avoid creating a server like this.